exasol/public-knowledgebase/Database-Features/virtual-schema-error-no-suitable-driver-found-connection-mixed-up.md

 ## Explanation

 The "No suitable driver" exception is thrown by the DriverManager when none of the registered driver implementations can recognize or handle the specified URL.
+"ExaUDFException" and "adapter" in error stack suggest that connection error happens in Virtual Schema adapter.

 ### EXA_CONNECTION (Import from Exa)